Google People API¶

 Available Fields¶

 The People API provides access to various fields of information about people.
-The USER_FIELDS
+The USER_FIELDS constant in the people module lists all available fields:

 The available fields include: